dragid10/blog.alexo.dev/_posts/2024-11-30-Apple_rankings.md

 One random day in September, my partner and I were dicussing the site [AppleRankings.com](https://applerankings.com/) with our friend Sam.
 After looking at a bunch of random apples, we all collectively realized that we haven't actually tried that many apple varieties.
 Thus we decided to go to our Wegmans grocery store and buy 1 of each apple variety they had in stock.

 We sliced up each apple and ate 1 slice of each.
 We rated each apple on a scale of 1-5 and wrote down our thoughts.
-Just to make it know, I love crunchy apples and I love tart apples.
+Just to make it known, I love crunchy apples and I love tart apples.

 Here are the results: